greenelab/deep-review/sections/04_study.md

 deep learning in biological imaging, we simply refer to articles that review recent advancements [@doi:10.3109/10409238.2015.1135868
 @doi:10.1371/journal.pcbi.1005177 @doi:10.1007/978-3-319-24574-4_28].
 For deep
-learning to become commonplace for biological image segmentation, user-friendly tools need to be developed.
+learning to become commonplace for biological image segmentation, we need user-friendly tools.

 We anticipate an additional kind of paradigm shift in bioimaging that will be brought about by deep learning: what if images of biological samples, from